almazid82/sql-for-data-analysis-3271025/README.md

-# SQL for Data Analysis
+# My SQL for Data Analysis Learning Project
 This is the repository for the LinkedIn Learning course SQL for Data Analysis.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![SQL for Data Analysis][lil-thumbnail-url]